zowe/docs-site/docs/user-guide/api-mediation/api-mediation-personal-access-token.md

 }
 ```
 * **userId**
-refers the user the revocation is applied to.
+Specifies the user the revocation is applied to.

 * **timestamp**
-represents the date of revocation (the default value is the current time) in milliseconds.
+Specifies the date of revocation (the default value is the current time) in milliseconds.
 The timestamp is
 used to specify that tokens created before the date specified in the timestamp are invalidated.
 As such, any subsequent tokens created
 after that date are not affected by the user rule.